 Now we are going to show you how we re-position it so as not to compromise the integrity of the arm.

-In the following video you can see how we printed this Black Panther model.
+In the following video, you can see how we 3D printed this Black Panther model.

 If you want to see how we configure this Black Panther model, you just have to access the following link 3D Print – Black Panther.

-Now we are going to show you another example, whereby correctly positioning a model we can preserve its integrity.
+Now we are going to show you another example, in which by correctly positioning a model we can preserve its integrity.

-The Predator model shown in the image above was 3D printed by us and we looked for a way to properly position the model so that the supports do not compromise the integrity of it.
+The Predator model shown in the image above was 3D printed by us and we looked for a way to properly position the model so that the supports do not compromise its integrity.

 Next, we will show you how comes the original position of the face.
-In this image you will be able to notice how the mouth and teeth will be difficult to print if the model is positioned in that way.
+In this image, you will be able to notice how the mouth and teeth will be difficult to 3D print if the model is positioned in that way.